warrenwrate/sample_data_collect/readme.md

 # Token Game Data
 ## Overview
 ### Purpose:
-The purpose of this project is to build a data warehouse to store the player and game related information for the popular 98point6 token (GameTokenName).
+The purpose of this project is to build a data warehouse to store the player and game related information for the popular 98point6 token (Drop Token).
 The tables and views buit should give an analyst an intuitive way to pull and anyalyse the data being stored.

 ### Technologies Used